Hyper-Unearthing/Noterie/docs/ARCHITECTURE.md

 <strategy.md content>

 ## User Request
 The user has created a new note.
-Append it to the TOP of ~/.noterie/notes.txt with a timestamp in the format [YYYY-MM-DD HH:MM].
+Save it in the notes directory ($NOTERIE_DIR) according to your strategy.

 ## New Note Content
 <contents from editor>

-Please append this note and confirm it has been saved.
 ```

 ### Mode 2: Quick Note (`noterie -n "content"`)